Scammell Pioneer

 The Scammell Pioneer was a British 6×4 tractor unit used in World War II as an artillery tractor, recovery vehicle and tank transporter.

 Development

-Designed as a 6×4 off-road vehicle for use in Britain's colonies where sealed roads were scarce, the Pioneer was first produced in 1927.
+Designed as a 6×4 off-road vehicle for use in Britain's colonies where metalled (sealed) roads were scarce, the Pioneer was first produced in 1927.
 Though lacking all-wheel drive, its combination of a suspension with great travel, excellent traction, and a low-revving engine gave it impressive pulling power on rough ground at low speeds.

 Though not designed for military use, the British War Office purchased a single petrol engined example in 1932.
-Equipped as a tank transporter with a permanently coupled 18t semi-trailer, it was assigned to a training unit but did not initially catch on.
+Equipped as a tank transporter with a permanently coupled 18 t semi-trailer, it was assigned to a training unit but did not initially catch on.
 Additional transporters were not purchased until 1937.